Open source · Canadian open data

 Real network

-Uses the city's published storm pipes — real inverts, diameters, manholes, and outfalls — in Victoria, Ottawa, Calgary, Surrey, London, Kitchener–Waterloo, Kelowna, and Regina.
-Where a city publishes parcels, subcatchments follow real lot lines; where it publishes a sanitary sewer, the model carries it as a second tagged system.
+Uses the city's published storm pipes — real inverts, diameters, manholes, and outfalls — in 34 Canadian municipalities from Victoria to Moncton, plus Reykjavík, Iceland, the first international city.
+Where a city publishes parcels, subcatchments follow real lot lines; where it publishes a sanitary sewer, the model carries it as a second tagged system with its own dry-weather flow.

 Synthesize